aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

 ```

 Now let's add some load.
 The invocation above will generate 1000 connections per second for 3 minutes.
-That seems like a lot so we would expect our site performance to degrade and auto-scaling to kick in.
+That seems like a lot so we would expect our site performance to degrade and auto scaling to kick in.

 ## Explore impact of load